casey/just/README.md

 This is an x86_64 machine
 ```

-`os_family()` can be used to create cross-platform `justfile` if the project has contributors using various operating systems.
-For example see  [cross-platform.just](examples/cross-platform.just) file.
+The `os_family()` function can be used to create cross-platform `justfile`s that work on various operating systems.
+For an example, see [cross-platform.just](examples/cross-platform.just) file.

 #### Environment Variables